thuannguy/AzurePlayground/docs/AzureKeyVault.md

 # How to use Azure Key Vault

+In short, Azure Key Vault can store keys to do cryptography operations including disk encryption, secrets, and certificates.

 This application requires Azure Key Vault.
 Firstly, you need to create an Azure Key Vault and put the secret to access your Azure AD B2C using OpenID Connect in a key named "AzurePlaygroundOAuthSecret".
 In an Azure environment, you can configure to allow an VM to have access to Key Vault as a managed service identity (MSI).
 For development environment, you can use Azure CLI to configure your local machine.
 Firstly, you need to install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 Then: